grnydawn/SetBuilders.jl/README.md

 ```julia
 A = Set(x ∈ Integer | 0 < x < 4)
 ```

-With the SetBuilders package, Julia users can create predicate sets and combine them using set operations such as unions and intersections.
-They can also check if an object is a member of a set and utilize many more advanced features, including set events, set descriptions, set element generation, and set sharing.
+The SetBuilders package enables Julia users to create predicate sets, combine them using set operations like unions and intersections, and check if an object is a member of a set.

 ```julia
 I = @setbuild(Integer)           # creates a set from Julia Integer type